stackblitz-labs/pkg.pr.new/README.md

 ```sh
 npx pkg-pr-new publish --compact ./packages/A ./packages/B
 ```
-> `--compact` requires your package to be a valid (published) package on npm with a specified `repository` field in the package.json
+> `--compact` requires your package to be a valid (published) package on npm with a specified `repository` field in the package.json!
+See [this](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#repository).

 With `--compact`:
 ```sh